 What You Can Sort and Categorize (Real-World Examples)

-Automated document sorting is useful anywhere documents arrive messy and leave structured:
+AI document sorting adds value anywhere documents arrive unstructured and need to leave organized:

 HR